How To Stay Positive With Parkinson’s Disease

 “There are worse things.
 Seek and employ humor.
 Exercise.”

-Try to stay busy and involved in activities
+Stay involved in activities

 Many survey respondents said that staying busy helps them stay in good spirits.
 They enjoy a variety of activities, such as: